 Block of text

-On the other hand, if the content within a block of text is long and has no visual separation, it is much more difficult to read, as shown in the example below.
+On the other hand, if the text block content is long with no visual separation, it's more difficult to read, as shown in the example below.

 As you can see, the previous block of text was probably a bit more difficult to read.
 It ran a bunch of topics together into one block, rather than separating them with paragraphs or through other means (sidebars, tables, etc).
-If this were to be posted on an Internet forum or blog it may generate comments such as "Please use paragraphs" or "I'm sure your message was informative, but I had to stop reading because it was in such a long block of text".
-Typically, it is best to separate text into shorter, more manageable blocks.
+If this were to be posted on an Internet forum or blog others might comment "TL;DR," "Please use paragraphs," or "I stopped reading because it was such a long block of text."
+It's best to separate text into shorter, more manageable blocks.